SnehAl2o7/MONGODB/README.md

 ## 📌 Goals of This Repository

-- ✅ Gain fluency in MongoDB shell & query language
+- ✅ Gain fluency in MongoDB shell & query language.
-- ✅ Learn modern NoSQL schema design principles
+- ✅ Learn modern NoSQL schema design principles .
-- ✅ Use MongoDB with Python (PyMongo) & Node.js (Mongoose)
+- ✅ Use MongoDB with Python (PyMongo) & Node.js (Mongoose).
-- ✅ Build and back up your own mini-projects
+- ✅ Build and back up your own mini-projects.
-- ✅ Prepare for interviews and real-world applications
+- ✅ Prepare for interviews and real-world applications.

 ---